Giving advice to companies

 Uniformity of treatment

 The guidance provides for uniformity of treatment between all taxpayers.
 However, a novel situation may arise or a new interpretation of the law or practice may seem appropriate to a matter which could become publicly sensitive.
 For example, an officer may wish to apply a decision to a whole class of taxpayers or a trade.
-This requires referal to the appropriate Technical Adviser before taking up the matter with the company or its advisers.
-See ‘Technical Help’ on the left bar.
+(This content has been withheld because of exemptions in the Freedom of Information Act 2000) .

 Cases where very substantial amount of tax in issue

 It is essential that the Commissioners’ freedom to act is not restricted by the premature agreement of liability where a very substantial amount of tax is in issue.
-Again such cases should be referred to the appropriate Technical Adviser via ‘Technical Help’.
+(This content has been withheld because of exemptions in the Freedom of Information Act 2000) .

 The expression ‘United Kingdom’ means Great Britain and Northern Ireland.
 It does not include the Irish Republic, the Isle of Man or the Channel Islands.